Idaho Opportunity Scholarship

 Notifications

-All offers, both contingent and official will be sent from Scholarship Idaho using the email you used during account creation.
+All offers, will be sent from Scholarship Idaho using the email you used during account creation.

 Best practice recommendations to not miss emails (like an offer):